 - 1. Recognizes the importance of the expansion of international trade as an engine of growth and development and, in this context, the need for expeditious and complete integration of developing countries and countries with economies in transition into the international trading system, in full cognizance of the opportunities and challenges of globalization and liberalization and taking into account the circumstances of individual countries, in particular the trade interests and development needs of developing countries; - 2.
 Renews the commitment to uphold and strengthen an open, rule-based, equitable, secure, non-discriminatory, transparent and predictable multilateral trade system, which contributes to the economic and social advancement of all countries and peoples by promoting the liberalization and expansion of trade, employment and stability and by providing a framework for the conduct of international trade relations; - 3.
 Deplores any attempt to bypass or undermine multilaterally agreed procedures on the conduct of international trade by unilateral actions inconsistent with the multilateral trade rules and regulations, including those agreed in the Uruguay Round of multilateral trade negotiations; - 4.
 Reaffirms the role of the United Nations Conference on Trade and Development as the focal point within the United Nations for the integrated treatment of development and related issues in areas of trade, finance, technology, investment and sustainable development; - 5.
 Requests the United Nations Conference on Trade and Development to continue, on the basis of the outcome of its ninth session, to identify and analyse the implications for development of issues relevant to investment, taking into account the interests of developing countries and bearing in mind the work undertaken by other organizations; - 6.
 Notes with appreciation the initiative of the Secretary-General of the United Nations Conference on Trade and Development to invite the executive secretaries of the United Nations regional commissions to participate in the discussions of the Trade and Development Board and encourages the continuation of such a practice in the future; - 7.
 Notes the increasing importance and application of electronic commerce in international trade, and in this context welcomes the United Nations Conference on Trade and Development Partners for Development Summit, held at Lyon, France, from 9 to 12 November 1998, and urges the United Nations Conference on Trade and Development, in cooperation with other relevant bodies of the United Nations system, to continue to assist developing countries, in particular the least developed countries, and, in this regard, further notes the needs of the economies in transition; - 8.
-Reiterates the importance of continued trade liberalization in developed and developing countries, including in sectors of export interest to developing countries, through, inter alia: - (a) Substantial reductions in all tariffs, the rolling back of tariff peaks and the removal of tariff escalation; - (b) The elimination of trade-distorting policies, protectionist practices and non-tariff barriers in international trade relations; - (c) Ensuring that the resort to anti-dumping duties, countervailing duties, phytosanitary and technical standards are subjected to effective multilateral surveillance so that such actions respect and are consistent with multilateral rules and obligations and are not used for protectionist purposes;
+Reiterates the importance of continued trade liberalization in developed and developing countries, including in sectors of export interest to developing countries, through, inter alia: - (a) Substantial reductions of tariffs, the rolling back of tariff peaks and the removal of tariff escalation;